copsTvFan/cops-episode-guide/guide.md

   of another man in someone's backyard.
 The officers detain the man and Det.
   Jones identifies him as the passenger.
 Officer Sergio Carerra Memorial Information.
-- Deputy Kelly Simpkins of the Brevard County FL Sheriff's Office patrols an alleyway behind several businesses that has become a hangout for drug addicts.
+- Deputy Kelly Simpkins of the Brevard County, FL, Sheriff's Office patrols an alleyway behind several businesses that has become a hangout for drug addicts.
 A male is seen walking in the area and Deputy Simpkins makes contact with the man.
 The male suspect tells the deputy he was headed home and